 .

-On the other hand, it is only possible to return one value.
-Although we can return a grouping of values (such as a collection, a tuple, or a class).
+On the other hand, only one value can be returned.
+Although we can return a grouping of values (like a collection, a tuple, or a class).

 If you want to learn more about Return in functions